-In 2023, the steps we have taken to prevent and reduce the risk of modern slavery practices in our operations and prioritized manufacturing suppliers have the main elements listed in the following.
+In 2024, the steps we have taken to prevent and reduce the risk of modern slavery practices in our operations and prioritized manufacturing suppliers have the main elements listed in the following.
 More details are captured in the subsequent sections.
+These steps have been consistently and collectively actioned upon our group's reporting entities and any controlled entities thereof.

-- Conducting internal and external assessments of risks of forced labor and/or child labor - Conducting due diligence for identifying, addressing, and prohibiting the use of forced labor and/or child labor - Requiring suppliers to have in place policies and procedures to reduce the risk of forced labor and/child labor in their activities and supply chains - Auditing suppliers and actively engaging with them on issues of addressing forced labor and/or child labor and tracking the performance - Implementing training and awareness materials on forced labor and/or child labor - Engaging and collaborating with civil society groups, experts, industry community on addressing forced labor and/or child labor
+- Conducting internal and external assessments of risks of forced labor and/or child labor - Conducting due diligence for identifying, addressing, and prohibiting the use of forced labor and/or child labor - Requiring suppliers to have in place policies and procedures